Service Submission: Finding Fulfillment in Serving Others

 Try One of These Exercises:

 • Offer a Week of Thoughtful Service: Each day, find one thing to do for someone that makes their life easier — without needing a “thank you.”
 Reflect on what kind of response does feel good for you.
+There is no wrong answer, and there is nothing wrong with desiring praise.

 If You’re Partnered: